peterkuma/masters-thesis/chapters/02_basic-principles-of-radiative-transfer.md

 \end{align}

-i.e. monochromatic radiance falls of exponentially in a homegeneous, absorbing, non-scattering medium.
+i.e. monochromatic radiance falls of exponentially in a homogeneous, absorbing, non-scattering medium.
 The same relationship applies to absorbers whose volume absorption coefficient is independent of wavelength (over the interval of interest), also called *gray bodies*[^gray-body].